01 – Golda Meir wins Israeli election.

 04 – Heiress Patty Hearst is kidnapped by the Symbionese Liberation Army and goes on to rob a bank with them on 15 April, declaring herself an urban guerrilla.
 Arrested in September 1975, her jail sentence is commuted by President Carter and she is later pardoned by President Clinton.

-04 – An Army corporal, his wife, and their two children are among eleven people killed when an IRA bomb explodes in the boot of a coach carrying servicemen and their families from Manchester to Catterick (pictured below).
+04 – Twelve people – including eight off-duty soldiers and two young children – are killed when an IRA bomb explodes in the boot of a coach carrying more than 50 servicemen and their family members from Manchester to Catterick in North Yorkshire via the M62 (pictured below).

 05 – The Mariner 10 space probe sends back pictures of Venus from as close as 26,000 miles.